 This is the first in a series of articles where we’ll be diving into different strategic frameworks.
 We will explore which ones work best for different types of strategies.
 We’re going to kick things off with one of my favorite strategy frameworks: McKinsey’s Three Horizons of Growth.

-If you’re looking for a short synopsis of 5 of the best strategy frameworks – check out this guide instead.
 For a detailed dive into McKinsey’s Three Horizons of Growth – read on!

 What are McKinsey’s Three Horizons of Growth?

 McKinsey’s Three Horizons of Growth are all about keeping you focused on growth and innovation.
 This strategy framework requires you to categorize your goals into 3 different ‘horizons’:

 Before you apply McKinsey’s framework, claim your FREE 14 day trial of Cascade

 Cascade is the complete strategy execution platform and will help you to implement your chosen framework and much more.
 Easy to use, incredibly powerful and trusted by some of the largest (and smallest) brands in the world.
 Pricing starts at $29 per month

 Activities that are most closely aligned to your current business.

 Most of your immediate revenue making activity will sit in horizon 1.
 For a retailer, this would include the day-to-day goals associated with selling, marketing and serving your product/customers.
 Your goals in horizon 1 will be mostly around improving margins, bettering existing processes and keeping cash coming in.